-The objective of this workshop is to exchange information and discuss the process and safety improvements in fuel cycle facilities that have taken place in member countries after 2010, particularly after the Fukushima event in 2011.
+The objective of this workshop was to exchange information and discuss the process and safety improvements in fuel cycle facilities that have taken place in member countries after 2010, particularly after the Fukushima event in 2011.

 The outcome will be a document compiling the workshop information that would potentially lead to further work the WGFCS would provide on the development of additional good practice and guidance over existing material.
 This is particularly useful for new member countries.

-Preliminary programme of the workshop
+Programme of the workshop